patrick-llgc/Learning-Deep-Learning/paper_notes/cap.md

 _July 2023_

-tl;dr: LMP (language model generated programs) that can represent robotics policies, including reactive policies and waypoint-based policies.
+tl;dr: Code gen for robotic control policies.
+LMP (language model generated programs) that can represent robotics policies, including reactive policies and waypoint-based policies.
 This is one way to "ground" LLM to the real world.

 #### Overall impression
 This is one way to "ground" LLM to the real world.
 [VoxPoser](voxposer.md) provides another, more generalized way to generate control.
 CaP still relies on manually designed motion primitives, while [VoxPoser](voxposer.md) circumvent this via an automatic value map generation.